radar/guides/gem-development.md

     #!/usr/bin/env ruby
     print "nothing."

 If this file was completely empty, we would run into a non-friendly `Errno::ENOEXEC` error.
+Hey, speaking of running, we should `chmod` this file to be an executable from our terminal:

+    chmod +x bin/foodie

 Alright so we've got the executable file, now what?
 If we re-run our features we get *nothing* for the output.
 Nothing!
 Literally!